ilkkao/ember-cli-emflux/README.md

 To get the most benefits from flux architecture in Ember app:

 - Don't add any logic to Ember controllers.
 - Don't set any models in Ember routes.
 Instead only dispatch route change event from them.
 This event should update current route state that is kept in one of the stores.
+Additionally route template should just speficy the root component for the route.
 Then access models through `stores` service that is available for all components.
-Other objects (including other stores) can access a store using dispatcher `getStore` function.
+- Use dispatcher `getStore` function to access stores from objects that are not components. `getStore` also allows a store to read data from another store.
-- Use Ember actions only between child and parent component when no other component or server doesn't need to know about it.
+- Use Ember action only between child and parent component when no other component or server doesn't need to know about it.
 In practice you probably need Ember actions rarely.
 - Don't mutate store data in components (D'oh!)
 Only event handlers in stores are allowed to mutate store models.

 An example store structure of a real-world Ember app is [available](https://github.com/ilkkao/mas/tree/master/client/app/stores)